Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

 Note that the absolute convergence of the matrix Chebyshev expansion implies the absolute and uniform convergence of the scalar Chebyshev expansion of $f$.
-Thus, one can differentiate the Chebyshev series of $f$ term-by-term to have $f^{(j)}$, $j=0,\ldots,m-1$ (see Lemma \ref{lemma:Chebyshev_expansion_prop_from_fourier}).
+Thus, one can differentiate the Chebyshev expansion of $f$ term-by-term to get $f^{(j)}$, $j=0,\ldots,m-1$ (see Lemma \ref{lemma:Chebyshev_expansion_prop_from_fourier}).
 Since Lemma \ref{lemma:polynomial_on_jordan_block} states that

 we get that for $1 \le p \le j \le k_i \le m$